wpendl99/.github/profile/javascript/typeConstruct.md

 ### for of

-The `for of` statement iterates over an an iterable's (Array, Map, Set, ...) property values.
+The `for of` statement iterates over an iterable's (Array, Map, Set, ...) property values.

 ```js
 const arr = ['a', 'b'];